confluentinc/kafka-rest/kafka-rest/src/test/java/io/confluent/kafkarest/README.md

 To run individual tests you must be within the kafka-rest project folder (eg `~/git/kafka-rest/kafka-rest`) otherwise no tests will be found.

 If you make changes to the code, you will need to rebuild before running the tests for any code changes to be picked up.
-For example rebuild with `mvn package -DskipTests=true`
+For example rebuild with `mvn clean package -DskipTests=true`

 To run the same test multiple times, there are several options, which include: